aboamen7000/Tools/ChatGPT/Python/Telegram/README.md

 # Main 💥

 >Python Telegram Chatgpt Main Source
+{u can run the main, import the api of your chatgpt + ur bot token}

 ### keep_alive
->Run the bot for 24/7. {Keep Alive for ever}
+>Run the bot for 24/7.
+{as addition information to keep server alive for ever}